makefile-inc/common/README.md

 		dur="$$(${HUMAN_DURATION_MICROSECONDS} "$$start" "$$end")"; \
 		echo "Duration $$dur"
   ```
-- `RUN_WITH_DURATION` - call another tharget, calculate duration time and print duration.
+- `RUN_WITH_DURATION` - call another target, calculate duration time and print duration.
   Warning!
 Because whe use call another bins in bash duration of target can little different
   from run standalone.
   Params:
   - `$1` - makefile target
-  - `$2` - humman name of target for print.
+  - `$2` - human name of target for print.

   If target exit with zero code duration will print with green color, otherwise with red.